Pattern (sewing): Patterns for commercial clothing manufacture

 The making of industrial patterns begins with an existing block pattern that most closely resembles the designer's vision.
 Patterns are cut of oak tag (manila folder) paper, punched with a hole and stored by hanging with a special hook.
 The pattern is first checked for accuracy, then it is cut out of sample fabrics and the resulting garment is fit-tested.
 Once the pattern meets the designer's approval, a small production run of selling samples is made and the style is presented to buyers in wholesale markets.
-If the style has demonstrated sales potential, the pattern is graded for sizes, usually by computer with an apparel industry specific CAD program.
+If the style has demonstrated sales potential, the pattern is graded for sizes, usually by computer with an apparel industry specific CAD program (or plugin for general purpose CAD, like AutoCAD).
+There are a wide variety of pattern making and grading/marker making programs (Valentina, Optitex, Clo3D, etc.), each with their own features.

 Following grading, the pattern must be vetted; the accuracy of each size and the direct comparison in laying seam lines is done.
 After these steps have been followed and any errors corrected, the pattern is approved for production.
 When the manufacturing company is ready to manufacture the style, all of the sizes of each given pattern piece are arranged into a marker, usually by computer.
 A marker is an arrangement of all of the pattern pieces over the area of the fabric to be cut that minimizes fabric waste while maintaining the desired grainlines.
 It's sort of like a pattern of patterns from which all pieces will be cut.
 The marker is then laid on top of the layers of fabric and cut.
 Commercial markers often include multiple sets of patterns for popular sizes.
 For example: one set of size Small, two sets of size Medium and one set of size Large.
 Once the style has been sold and delivered to stores – and if it proves to be quite popular – the pattern of this style will itself become a block, with subsequent generations of patterns developed from it.